-With the close of the year already fast approaching us, you maybe thinking about updating your kitchen worktops or even planning a full scale kitchen refurbishment ready for the new year.
-But where do you start?
+You may be thinking about updating your kitchen worktops or even planning a full-scale kitchen refurbishment But where do you start?
 With so many options for kitchen worktops and flooring, let alone your kitchen cabinets, it can all seem a little daunting at first.
-But don’t panic – planning your new kitchen worktops should be an exciting process and to help out we have put together a guide to help you make the right decisions for your kitchen in line with your tastes and budget.
+But don’t panic – planning for kitchen worktops should be an exciting process and to help out we have put together a guide to help you make the right decisions for your kitchen in line with your tastes and budget.

 WHAT IS YOUR BUDGET?